ruricolist/vernacular/README.md

                               :binding :all-functions)
       ...)

-Besides being local in extent, this supports all the same options as `vernacular:import`.
+This is local in extent, but it supports all the same options as `vernacular:import`.

-The `binding` clause of an import form actually supports a DSL for specifying import sets, based on [R6RS][r6rs-imports].
+The `binding` clause of an import form actually supports a DSL for specifying import sets, loosely based on [R6RS][r6rs-imports].

 A list of names is just a list of imports: